imgiseverything/a11y-tests/README.md

 ## 6. [Form errors](./form-errors.html)

 Form errors should be easy to spot and easy to navigate to to fix.
-We should display a summary of the errors at the top fo the form and then individual errors inline next to their field.
-In the summary at the top it is advantageous to link to the individual errors for ease of people to fix them.
+We should display a summary of the errors at the top of the form and then individual errors inline next to their field.
+In the summary at the top, it is advantageous to link to the individual errors for ease of people wanting to fix them.

-Bonus points for adding the number of errors to the page <code><title></code> tag. e.g. <code><title>3 Errors - Page Title - Brand name</title></code>
+Bonus points for adding the number of errors to the page <code>&lt;title&gt;</code> tag. e.g. <code>&lt;title&lt;3 Errors - Page Title - Brand name&lt;/title&lt;</code>

 ## 7. [Loading indicator](./loading.html) and [Loading indicator alternative](./loading2.html)